techidaily/site-facebook/source/_posts/facebook-quizzes-a-disguised-threat-to-security.md

 ### Report the Scam Quiz

  Report the post to Facebook to warn the moderation team that the post could be a scam.
-Next, contact the Better Business Bureau using[their Scam Tracker](https://www.bbb.org/ScamTracker) to report the incident.
+Next, contact the Better Business Bureau using [their Scam Tracker](https://www.bbb.org/ScamTracker) to report the incident.
 The BBB can investigate and warn other people about the risky quiz or challenge.

  Contact your bank and credit card companies.
 Explain the situation so they can stay alert for potential unauthorized attempts to access your account.
 They can also provide guidance on securing your financial accounts, so the information from the quiz is useless to hackers.